Instruct Ruby to fail the build if openssl or psych are missing

 enables the configure option for all Ruby builds.

-Please register or to comment
+Please sign in to comment